hashicorp/boundary/README.md

 Values that are secrets (e.g credentials) are encrypted in the database.
 Currently, PostgreSQL is supported as a database and has been tested with Postgres 12 and above.

-Boundary uses only common extensions and both hosted and self-managed instances are supported.
-In most instances all that is needed is a database endpoint and appropriate credentials.
+Boundary uses only common extensions and both hosted and self-managed instances are supported.In most instances all that is needed is a database endpoint and appropriate credentials.

 ### KMS
-Currently, two keys within the KMS are required: one for authenticating other cluster components, which must be accessible by both controllers and workers; and one for encrypting secret values in the database, which only needs to be accessible to controllers.
-You can change these keys over time, and Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.
-If other keys are available, you can use them for other purposes, such as recovery functionality and encryption of sensitive values in Boundary's config file.
+Boundary uses KMS keys for various purposes, such as protecting secrets, as a possible authentication mechanism for workers, recovery needs, encryption of values in Boundary’s configuration, and more.Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.

 You can use any cloud KMS or Vault's Transit Secrets Engine to satisfy the KMS requirement.